 The January 2017 admissions deadline has now passed; applications are still open for entry in October 2017 but will be considered only if places remain available, and cannot be considered for competitive university funding.

-We are offering one new externally funded project:
+We are offering one new externally funded project.
+This project is hosted by the Big Data Institute:

 |Development of smartphone-based citizen science projects for understanding brain health||Details|